ahouhpuc/ahouhpuc.github.io/youth.markdown

 * Self-referring
 * Fair-play, which is evaluated at the end of each game

-Young people training is much developed in France and young French win fame regularly.
+Youth training is much developed in France and the French win fame regularly.
 In August 2019 they won two titles at <a href="https://www.youtube.com/watch?v=26fasW7isYM">European Youth Ultimate Championship</a>

 ## Training